Baked Mini-Frittatas with Mushrooms, Cottage Cheese, and Feta (Video)

 Serve Baked Mini-Frittatas with Mushrooms, Cottage Cheese, and Feta hot, with a little sour cream on top if desired.
 These mini-frittatas can be refrigerated and quickly reheated in the microwave; don’t microwave too long or the eggs will be rubbery!

-More Meatless Ideas with Baked Eggs:
+More Recipes for Baked Eggs:

 Low-Carb Baked Mini-Frittatas with Broccoli and Three Cheeses ~ Kalyn’s Kitchen

 Greek Baked Eggs with Leeks, Kalamata Olives, and Goat Cheese ~ Cookin’ Canuck

 Roasted Green Pepper and Tomato Breakfast Casserole ~ Kalyn’s Kitchen

 Baked Eggs over Maple-Roasted Vegetables ~ Big Bear’s Wife